tiepdotme/donkidd.github.io/_posts/2018-02-28-QAorTheHighway-2018.md

 ---
-title: "QA or the Highway 2018"
+title: "QA or the Highway - 2018"
 excerpt: "All highways do lead to Columbus, OH"
-tags: [QA Job, QAOTH, Conferences]
+tags:
+    -   QA Job
+    -   QAOTH
+    -   Conferences
 comments: true
 ---
 <i>{{ page.excerpt }}</i>